soreshkov/pyTWMR/README.md

 `pyRevTWMR [-h] --effect EFFECT [--ld LD] --sampleSize SAMPLESIZE [--hetThreshold HETTHRESHOLD] [--pseudoInverse PSEUDOINVERSE] [--device DEVICE] --output OUTPUT`

 - `effect` - path to the tab-separated file containing the standardized QTLs effect sizes for genes and GWAS.
-For example of such file see `demo/revTWMR/effect.matrix.tsv` RevTWMR expects first column to contain QTL labels, `BETA_GWAS` column to contain QTL effects on trait from GWAS study, `N` column to contain sample size for each QTL from same GWAS study.
+For example of such file see `demo/revTWMR/effect.matrix.tsv` RevTWMR expects first column named `SNPS` to contain QTL labels, `BETA_GWAS` column to contain QTL effects on trait from GWAS study, `N` column to contain sample size for each QTL from same GWAS study.
 - `sampleSize` -  path to the tab-separated file containing the standardized sample size for each gene in gene-QTL studies.
 For example of such file see `demo/revTWMR/genes.N.tsv`
 - `ld` -   path to the file containing the LD matrix with correlation coefficients between QTLs
 - `hetThreshold` - P-value threshold for heterogenity test